Moremar/IT_tutorials/Docker/README.md

 A container runs stand-alone, independently of the machine it runs on.

 A container can run on any machine that runs Docker, on any OS.
-The same container always behave in the exact same way on any machine it is deployed.
+The same container always behave in the exact same way on any machine where it is deployed.

 Each container contains a specific version of every binary or library it uses (JDK, Node.js, ...).
 For example, a container can use Python 3, while another container running on the same machine uses Python 2.7.